MarkPaulin/rtoml/README.md

 at all.
 On top of those, this package will only read TOML - the underlying library doesn’t support generating TOML files.

+### Integers

+TOML supports 64-bit integers, which are bigger than R’s 32-bit integers.
+Any integers outside this range are coerced to numerics.

 ### Dates and times

 TOML has four date- and time-related types.
 Base R doesn’t have a type